 These types of doors can withstand heavy exteriors They need relatively less maintenance when compared to wooden doors and windows.
 Steel doors can be easily repaired.
 They are best suited for exterior-facing locations.

 Wood and Plastic Composite Doors have a great appearance and can last pretty long.
 The best part about WPC doors is that they will not develop cracks or warp.
 WPC doors have a good fire resistance property and thus also play a significant role in the safety of your house.
-You can also get them custom designed and painted according to your choice to meet the color and theme of your house.
+You can also get them custom designed and painted according to your choice to meet the colour and theme of your house.

-You will get membrane doors in a wide variety of textures and colors.
+You will get membrane doors in a wide variety of textures and colours.
 They can withstand shrinking, cracking swelling, heat, etc. thereby providing security and less maintenance.
 They are very economical and need not be painted or polished throughout long durations.

 This article will serve as a good reference for you to start looking for the type of doors that will suit you best.
 Make sure you get hold of a good manufacturer of the doors and windows.
 You will find numerous reviews and manufacturers online.